convolabai/opensense/frontend/README.md

    npm run build
    ```

-The demo will be available at `/demo` when the OpenSense server is running.
+The demo will be available at `/demo` when the LangHook server is running.

 ## Features